 Bit Name Description 7 Reserved This bit is reserved and should be written with zero.
-6 Reg Write Control Enables write access to Reg 0x2E and Reg 0x2F.
-1 = Enables write access to Reg 0x2E and Reg 0x2F 0 = Reg 0x2E and Reg 0x2F are read-only 5 MID Read Enable The MID Read Enable bit must be set to read the contents of the Manufacturing ID register (Reg 0x3C-0x3F).
+6 AGC RSSI Control Enables AGC/RSSI control via Reg 0x2E and Reg 0x2F.
+5 MID Read Enable The MID Read Enable bit must be set to read the contents of the Manufacturing ID register (Reg 0x3C-0x3F).
 Enabling the Manufacturing ID register (Reg 0x3C-0x3F) consumes power.
 This bit should only be set when reading the contents of the Manufacturing ID register (Reg 0x3C-0x3F).
-1 = Enables read of MID registers 0 = Disables read of MID registers 4:3 Reserved These bits are reserved and should be written with zeroes.
+4:3 Reserved These bits are reserved and should be written with zeros.
 2 PA Output Enable The Power Amplifier Output Enable bit is used to enable the PACTL pin for control of an external power amplifier.
-1 = PA Control Output Enabled on PACTL pin 0 = PA Control Output Disabled on PACTL pin 1 PA Invert The Power Amplifier Invert bit is used to specify the polarity of the PACTL signal when the PA Output Enable bit is set high.
+1 = PA Control Output Enabled on PACTL pin.
+0 = PA Control Output Disabled on PACTL pin.
+1 PA Invert The Power Amplifier Invert bit is used to specify the polarity of the PACTL signal when the PaOe bit is set high.
 PA Output Enable and PA Invert cannot be simultaneously changed.
-1 = PACTL active low 0 = PACTL active high 0 Reset The Reset bit is used to generate a self-clearing device reset.
+1 = PACTL active low 0 = PACTL active high 0 Reset The Reset bit is used to generate a self clearing device reset.
 1 = Device Reset.
 All registers are restored to their default values.
 0 = No Device Reset.